karyRmartinez/karyRmartinez/README.md

 <h1 align="center">Hi 👋, I'm Kary</h1>

-  I am a passionate iOS Developer trained at Pursuit, I not only learned about the fundamentals of coding but have also built apps from scratch.
+  I am a passionate iOS Developer trained at Pursuit, Where I not only learned Swift, but also built apps from scratch.
 I have a passion for processes, and I love working with a team.
 My background in theater and photography have also helped me express my creativity in all of my work.
+So, let's continue to learn, to grow, and to evolve, for the journey of knowledge is a journey of endless possibilities.

-- 🌱 I’m currently learning **Java**
+-  👩🏽‍💻 I’m currently learning **Java**

 - 📫 How to reach me **https://www.linkedin.com/in/kary-r-martinez-478682190/**